-Capacity is often defined as the capability of an object, whether that is a machine, work center, or operator, to produce output for a specific time period, which can be an hour, a day, etc.
+Capacity is often defined as the capability of an object, whether it is a machine, work center, or operator, to produce output for a specific time period, which can be an hour, a day, etc.

-- the input
+- the input,

-- the output
+- the output, or

-- the combination of the two
+- the combination of the two.

-Within supply chain optimization and manufacturing and production management, there are three basic capacity strategies used by different organizations when they consider increased demand.
+Within supply chain optimization and manufacturing and production management, there are three basic capacity strategies used by different organizations when they consider increased demand: